magma/magma/docs/readmes/howtos/network_probe.md

 ### X1 Interface

 The X1 interface relies on the Orc8r Swagger API to configure intercept tasks and destinations.
 This interface uses Json content and thus is not 3GPP complaint.
-An external solution (nprobe-proxy) can handle the translation between the 3GPP (XML based) and Orc8r Swagger when required.
+An external solution is needed to handle the translation between the 3GPP (XML based) and Orc8r Swagger when required.

-*Note that nprobe-proxy is provided outside magma project and will be described separately.*

 Swagger nprobe endpoints allow the following,